 Although real estate investing can be simple, fun, and highly lucrative, it only works if you play the game in the right way.
 For some, it can be a costly disaster.
 Fortunately, we’ve seen the problems and are sharing them here with you so you can skip the challenges and go straight toward your goals.
-Here are 4 common mistakes investment property buyers make in Hamilton.
+Here are 4 common mistakes investment property buyers make in Ontario.

 Failing to act fast: Real estate investing isn’t like stock investing.
 With stock investing, there are millions of stocks to buy every day and when you find one you want to invest in, there’s a good chance you can acquire it.
 But all real estate is one-of-a-kind.
 Simply put, you can only invest in one property.
 So when an opportunity comes by, jump on it.